What is the cost of working with you?

 Does what we talk about in session remain confidential?

 Confidentiality is one of the most important components between a client and therapist/coach.
 Successful therapy/coaching requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but in session.
-What you discuss in session will not be shared with anyone as outlined in my Informed Consent form that all clients sign before working with me.
-Sometimes, however, you may want me to share information or give an update to someone on your healthcare team (your Physician, Naturopath, Attorney), but by
+What you discuss in session will not be shared with anyone as outlined in the Informed Consent form that all clients sign before working with Couples Learn.
+Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your Physician, Naturopath, Attorney), but by law we cannot release this information without obtaining your written permission.

-However, state law and professional ethics require me to maintain confidentiality except for the following situations:
+However, state law and professional ethics require us to maintain confidentiality except for the following situations:

 * If the therapist has reason to suspect the client is seriously in danger of harming him/herself or has threatened to harm another person.